kyuhwan720/gambleX/README.md

 4. Configured GitHub Actions to deploy changes automatically to S3.
 5. Accessed the website via the S3 static website URL.

 ---

+## 🔜 Future Improvements

+Here are some ideas I have in mind:

+1️⃣ **Improve AWS Deployment**

+- Use CloudFront for faster content delivery.
+- Set up Amazon Route 53 to use a custom domain instead of the S3 URL.
+- Enable AWS WAF (Web Application Firewall) to block unwanted traffic.
+- Implement AWS Certificate Manager (ACM) for free SSL/TLS encryption with HTTPS.
+- Use Amazon CloudWatch for monitoring website traffic and detecting unusual activity.
+- Automate deployments with AWS CodePipeline for a more robust CI/CD workflow.
+- Store logs in Amazon S3 or CloudWatch Logs to analyze visitor behavior and security events.

+2️⃣ **Expanding Awareness & Law Enforcement Collaboration**

+- Explore ways to embed GambleX within pirated webtoon sites to educate users where they are most vulnerable.
+- Work on ethical and legal strategies to expose illegal gambling operations.
+- Potentially collaborate with authorities to report and track gambling sites operating illegally.
+- Use targeted awareness campaigns (ads, SEO, or social media) to reach users searching for gambling content.

+3️⃣ **Implement a Contact Form**

+- Let users report illegal gambling sites they find.

+---

 ## ⚠️ Disclaimer